larasormani21/WoTT/README.md

-# WIT - WoT Intelligent Testing
+# WoTT - Web of Thing Testing

-WIT is a web application written in TypeScript that enables the automatic generation of test suites from Thing Descriptions compliant with the [W3C Web of Things (WoT)](https://www.w3.org/TR/wot-thing-description-2.0/).
+WoTT is a web application written in TypeScript that enables the automatic generation of test suites from Thing Descriptions compliant with the [W3C Web of Things (WoT)](https://www.w3.org/TR/wot-thing-description-2.0/).

 The application provides an integrated editor to upload, write, and validate Thing Descriptions in JSON/JSON-LD format, and generates executable tests in multiple languages (JavaScript, Java, Python) to verify the correct behavior of the described IoT services.